 Children living with HIV and the pain and HIV related to it in what they euphemistically call communities

-children living with HIV in general originates in families with low income, large social vulnerability due to poverty in what today is called "communities" and there is high prevalence of drug use of all stripes, including injectables.
-Many families have more than one member infected and multiple losses to AIDS in the same family are common.
-This affects the way families deal with the disease per year, and with sequence, the pain it caused.
-The feeling of parental guilt, which often results in denial of the disease, may also result in child pain of denial and resistance to adequate pain treatment; on the other hand, users divert the medication that would serve to mitigate the pain of crinça and take it to the "recreational use" and there is no way for health systems oversee these events and the suffering of the child remains unrelieved by account of their vulnerability in conjunction with habilidde little to communicate the added pressure of parental authority (...).
+Seropositive children, in general, originate in families with low income, large Social vulnerability due to poverty in what today is called "communities" and there is a high prevalence of drug use of all shades, including injectables.
+Many families have more than one infected limb and multiple losses to AIDS in the same family are common.
+This affects the way families deal with the disease and, in consequence, the pain it causes.
+Parental guilt, which usually results in denial of the disease, can also result in denial of the child's pain and resistance to appropriate pain management; On the other hand, users divert the medication that would serve to mitigate the pain of the child and take it to "recreational use" and there is no way for health systems to monitor these events and the child's suffering remains unrelieved by Account of their vulnerabilities together with the lack of ability to communicate in addition to the pressure of parental authority (...).

-Fear of addiction and concerns about recreational drug abuse affect both patient acquiescence and clinical administration of opioid analgesics and, consequently, leads to under-medication of HIV-infected or AIDS patients with pain.
+Fear of addiction and concerns about recreational drug abuse affect both patient acquiescence and clinical administration of opioid analgesics and, as a consequence, leads to submedication of HIV or AIDS patients with pain.
 One has to put it, unfortunately it is problematic devers treating the pain of patients from the growing segment of HIV recreational drug users.

 Drug abuse is also problematic in the pediatric population of HIV.
 Many HIV-infected children come from families where intravenous drug abuse is or has been a problem.
 Either they have parents who are active drug users or are in recovery treatment for drug abuse, or live in large families and have had experiences with drug abuse by relatives.

-The general treatment of HIV positive children is the same as children who suffer from cancer.
-The management of pain in children in this condition may be complicated by the frequency of encephalopathies and developmental delays linked to these social phenomena are difficult to resolve even long or very long term.
+The general treatment of seropositive children is the same as for children with cancer.
+The control of pain in children in this condition can be complicated by the frequency of encephalopathies and developmental delays related to these social phenomena of difficult solution even in the long or long term.

 This would require a large change in legislation, education, customs, the fair distribution of income (an abominable perversity) where great fortunes had to pay high taxes and, in another way, a fierce control, with draconian punishments against corruption at the level the corrupt and corrupting, bringing perhaps in a hundred years some change, I see, with extreme pessimism.

-Returning to the scope of the text, which for a number of experiences I digressed, it is usually difficult to determine whether a baby with encephalopathy, which can not speak, is living in pain.
-Careful observation and evaluation of the responses of this child attempts to medication your pain as possible, using all caution to avoid drug interactions or impacts on the liver health of this child can, and appears to be the best way to suppress the pain of this child.
+Going back to the scope of the text, where on account of various experiences I wandered, it is usually difficult to determine if a baby with encephalopathy, who can not speak, is living in pain.
+Careful observation and evaluation of this child's responses to attempts to medicate his or her possible pain, using all caution to avoid drug interactions or impacts on this child's hepatic health, may, and seems to be, the best way to suppress the pain of this child child.

 The Vision Problem